browserengineering/book/book/animations.md

 Implementing this is harder than it sounds.
 We'll need to split the _new_ display list into the _old_ composited layers and a _new_ draw display list.
-To do this we'll need know how the new and old display lists are related, and what parts of the display list changed.
+To do this we'll need to know how the new and old display lists are related, and what parts of the display list changed.
 For this purpose we'll add a `node` field to each display item, storing the node that painted it, as a sort of identifier: